uhkniazi/CFastqQuality/README.md

 object CFastqQuality

 **DECS**
-Creates the object, however it uses the internal function *getReadCount* which checks if the file is a text ASCII format or GZIP format, and uses bash shell commands to calculate file size.
+Creates the object, however it uses the internal function *getReadCount* which checks if the file is a text ASCII format or GZIP format, and uses **bash shell** commands to calculate file size.
 This however is a slow process and patience is required.
+This functionality has only been tested in linux.

 ## Slot accessor functions
 1. CFastqQuality.getFileName